tinylib/msgp/README.md

 #### Extensions

 MessagePack supports defining your own types through "extensions," which are just a tuple of the data "type" (`int8`) and the raw binary.
-Extensions should satisfy the `enc.Extension` interface:
+Extensions should satisfy the `msgp.Extension` interface:

 ```go
 // Extension is the interface fulfilled